 A minimum of 28 weeks of fieldwork is required to complete the program.
-These weeks are completed within four seven-week placements which are dispersed throughout the program.
+These weeks are completed within four seven-week, full-time placements which are dispersed throughout the program.
 Most of the placements take place within Alberta, Saskatchewan and the NWT.
-Senior placements (Level 3) may be completed internationally.

 Students in the Saskatchewan cohort are eligible to complete only one 7 week placement in Alberta or the NWT.
 Three of their placements must be completed in Saskatchewan, in other Canadian provinces, or potentially in an international setting during senior placements.

 Placements are arranged by the Academic Coordinator of Clinical Education (ACCE) at facilities approved by the Department of Occupational Therapy.
 Students are not to contact OTs at potential fieldwork sites regarding placement options.
-Students are expected to attend all days of the placement in order to meet their fieldwork placement requirements.
+Students must attend all days of the 5-day/week, seven week placements in order to meet their fieldwork placement requirement.

 Expenses: Placement costs (travel, lodging, food, parking, etc.) are the student's responsibility.
 University fees are charged for placement courses according to the regular fee index charge of the University.